Why businesses need mainstream support to deploy AI in their operations

 So there we are.
 The film is live, it’s beautiful, and I’m hoping it inspires others to follow our example.
 You can find the AI Maths Tutor prompt in my article here.

-I work with clients through whole-team workshops through to one-to-one c-suite coaching, designed to immerse you and your team in how to get the most of the tools, and how they can fit into your day-to-day operations.
+Clients have called my sessions "the best workshops I’ve ever been on” and they’re designed to immerse you and your team in how to get the most of the tools, and how they can fit into your day-to-day operations.

 Interested?
 Let’s have that chat, one-to-one.